anush47/SalaryApp/docs/docs.md

 *   **Self-Service:** Employees with login access can view their own dashboard, payslips, and leave balances.
 *   **Profile Management:** Employees can view their profile and change their password.
 *   **Leave Application:** The portal provides an interface for employees to apply for leave and track the status of their requests.

+### 3.6.
+Attendance and Geofencing

+The application features a robust live attendance system with tiered location verification and employer management capabilities.

+#### 3.6.1.
+Clock-in/out Mechanism
+*   **Multi-Platform**: Support for PWA/Web-based check-in with specialized logic for mobile users.
+*   **Device Identity**: Generates a persistent `deviceId` via `localStorage` and captures `deviceDetails` (UserAgent) for every record to prevent clock-in fraud.
+*   **Verification Modes**:
+    *   **Standard**: Validates user location against the company's geofence (latitude, longitude, and radius).
+    *   **Overrides**: Allows individual employees to have custom allowed locations or be marked as "Remote" (bypassing geofencing while remaining verified).
+    *   **Enforcement**: Configurable setting to block check-ins if the user is outside allowed zones.

+#### 3.6.2.
+Employer Management
+*   **Dashboard**: Real-time view of "Present Now" employees and comprehensive logs with date filtering.
+*   **Data Integrity (Timestamp Restriction)**: Prevents employers from setting an attendance time earlier than the employee's preceding record to maintain logical consistency.
+*   **Manual Control**: Moving away from auto-save to an explicit "Update Record" workflow for status and time corrections.
+*   **Deletion**: Secure record removal with a Material-UI confirmation dialog for critical actions.

+#### 3.6.3.
+Verification UI
+*   **Map Integration**: Uses Leaflet to visually demonstrate the "Check-in Location" (marker) relative to the "Allowed Geofence" (circle) during record review.
+*   **Precision Tracking**: Captures and displays GPS accuracy (± meters) to help employers judge potential verification failures.

 ## 4. Service Layer Architecture